Raïs M'Bolhi: Philadelphia Union

 On 30 July 2014, M'Bolhi was unveiled as a new signing of Major League Soccer club Philadelphia Union.
 M'Bohli had previously been linked to Trabzonspor, where he could have joined manager Vahid Halilhodžić and team-mate Carl Medjani.

 However, his debut was delayed until 25 August (a 4–2 home win over San Jose Earthquakes) after he was involved in a car accident in Paris, France and had to resolve paperwork issues.
 M'Bolhi was presented with number 92 shirt for the club.

 However, as of 8 April, M'Bolhi was benched by the Union's head coach, Jim Curtin, citing poor performance during the Philadelphia Union vs. Sporting Kansas City game on 5 April.

-After playing in only nine matches in the 2015 season, head coach, Jim Curtin said that M'Bolhi would never play again for Philadelphia.
-M'Bolhi is rated as one of the worst signings in club history.
+After playing in only nine matches in the 2015 season, head coach Jim Curtin said that M'Bolhi would never play again for Philadelphia.
+M'Bolhi is considered one of the worst signings in the club's history.